cs19b021iittp/data_pirates/README.md

     -> should follow good pattern or spacing in add ,addi,.....as mentioned in README phase1 (above) -> If You feel you are not getting any output just save file again(any random comment) and run

+# PHASE 3 ( Adding CACHE to PHASE 2 )

+    Only for those instructions which needs values from memory (for Load and Store ) Here we try to fetch the values from our L1, L2 Cache which we implemented using LRU, non incusive policy We can get number of stalls, cycles at each step and miss rates of corresponding impemented cache(s)